openshift/openshift-pep/openshift-pep-005.md

 A router component MAY perform the following operations:

 *  Divide traffic among multiple frontends via multihomed DNS entries
+*  Support global TCP balancing by routing external ports to backends advertised by port/protocol within applications.
+Because generic TCP balancing cannot take advantage of virtual hosting, it is expected that a router either listens on  random ports, or listens on multiple physical or virtual IP interfaces at standard ports (3306 for mysql, etc).

 It is expected that integrators may choose to use commercial load balancer hardware or software load balancers.